rgdawson/Rgd.Stringlist/README.md

   Differences to TStringlist:

-    (1) When passing a StringList as a parameter to a function, if passed as a value instead of var or const, a new record gets created and all the strings copied to the value parameter as you would expect.
+    (1) When passing a StringList as a value parameter to a function, instead of var or const, a new record gets created and all the strings are copied to the new record's internal TStringlist, leaving the original param unchanged.
-    (2) CommaText property always uses StrictDelimiter = True Use DelimitedText property if you need StrictDelimer = False (3) Some additional functions have been added, such as set functions, and more
+    (2) CommaText property always uses StrictDelimiter = True (my own preference) Use DelimitedText property if you need StrictDelimer = False (3) Some additional functions have been added, such as set functions, and more...

  Other: